Radon Measurement and Mitigation

 - type, operation, and maintenance of the heating, ventilation, and air conditioning (HVAC) system

 How does the College test for radon?

 The EPA guidelines for Radon Measurement in Schools provide a general basis for testing at Dickinson College.
 There are a variety of tests available to measure the level of radon present, and there are advantages and disadvantages to each type of test.
 One of the most widely available is a short-term test that utilizes charcoal canisters.
-Charcoal canisters are typically placed for 3--5 days and then collected and analyzed.
+Charcoal canisters are typically placed for 3-5 days and then collected and analyzed.
 Charcoal testing is good for quick assessments of the radon present during the time the canisters were present, but it only presents a "snapshot" of the conditions during those 3-5 days.
 For long-term testing, defined by the EPA as exceeding 90 days, an alpha track will be used.
 These compact devices use an electrochemical coating inside the device to measure radon in locations for three months up to a year.